-So the store closed for a second time, but none of its 12 employees have been laid off or missed a paycheck.
-The whole staff helped Harding replace all 22,000 DVD labels during that closure, and the business even succeeded in receiving a Paycheck Protection Loan.
+While the store closed for a second time, none of its 12 employees were laid off or missed a paycheck as a result.
+The whole staff helped Harding replace all 22,000 DVD labels during that closure, and the business even succeeded in receiving a Paycheck Protection Program Loan from the government.

 Renting Nostalgia For A Sleepover